A bound on the primes of bad reduction for CM curves of genus 3: Introduction

 \section{Introduction}

-Generating smooth, projective, irreducible curves over finite fields with a given number of points on the curve or on its Jacobian is a hard and interesting problem, with valuable applications and connections to number theory.
+Generating curves over finite fields with a given number of points on the curve or on its Jacobian is a hard and interesting problem, with valuable applications and connections to number theory.
 The case of elliptic curves, for example, has important applications in cryptography, and current solutions rely on computing Hilbert class polynomials associated to imaginary quadratic fields.
 For curves of genus~2, already additional interesting problems arise when trying to compute the analogous class polynomials, the Igusa class polynomials, since the coefficients are not integral as in the case of genus~1.
-This leads to the question of understanding and bounding primes of bad reduction for complex multiplication (CM) curves of genus~2, and connections with arithmetic intersection theory (\cite{GorenLauter, LauterViray}).
+This leads to the question of understanding and bounding primes of bad reduction for curves of genus~2 whose Jacobians have complex multiplication (CM), and connections with arithmetic intersection theory (\cite{GorenLauter, LauterViray}).

-The case of genus~3 is more complicated than the case of genus~2 for several reasons.
+The case of genus~3 is more complicated than the genus 2 case.
 First, an abelian threefold can be non-simple \emph{without} being isogenous to a product of elliptic curves.
 Second, it is possible for a sextic CM field to have both primitive \emph{and} non-primitive CM types.
-Third, the rank of the endomorphism algebra can be larger.
-Each of these complications requires new ideas to handle.
+Third, the rank of the endomorphism algebra can be larger in the genus~3 case than in the genus~2 one.
+Handling each of these complications requires new ideas.

-In this paper, we prove the following result which gives a bound on primes of geometric bad reduction for CM curves of genus~3 with primitive CM type.
+In this paper, we prove the following result which gives a bound on primes of geometric bad reduction for CM curves of genus~3 with primitive CM type (here and in what follows, we say that a curve has CM if its Jacobian does, and we refer to the CM type of the Jacobian also as the CM type of the curve).